-Having considered the text of the draft Financial Regulations for IRENA annexed hereto;
+Having considered the text of the Interim Financial Regulations for IRENA as proposed by the Commission in PC.5/DC.5/Rev.1;

-Noting that draft financial regulation 1.2 (11) defines "Financial Regulations" as the financial rules referred to in Article IX, paragraph G (3) of the IRENA Statute;
+Noting that Interim Financial Regulation 1.2 (11) defines "Financial Regulations" as the financial rules referred to in Article IX, paragraph G (3) of the IRENA Statute;

-1. Endorses the text of the draft Financial Regulations for IRENA annexed hereto;
+1. Decides to approve the Interim Financial Regulations for IRENA, annexed hereto.